 502.1.5.1 Standard Procedure for Determination of Glazing U-Factors: U-factors for glazing shall be determined, certified and labeled in accordance with the National Fenestration Rating Council (NFRC) Product Certification Program (PCP), as authorized by an independent certification and inspection agency licensed by the NFRC.
 Compliance shall be based on the Residential Model Size.
 Product samples used for U-factor determinations shall be production line units or representative of units as purchased by the consumer or contractor.
-Products that are listed in the NFRC Certified Products Directory or certified to the NFRC standard shall not use default values.
+Products that are listed in the NFRC Certified Products Directory or certified to the NFRC Standard shall not use default values.

-EXCEPTIONS: 1.
-Glazing products without NFRC ratings may be assigned default U-factors from Table 10-6A for vertical glazing and from Table 10-6E for overhead glazing.

-2. Units without NFRC ratings produced by a small business may be assigned default U-factors from Table 10-6A for garden windows, from Table 10-6B for other vertical glazing, and from Table 10-6E for overhead glazing.

-502.1.5.2 Standard Procedure for Determination of Door U-Factors: Half-lite and full-lite doors, including fire doors, shall be assigned default U-factors from Table 10-6D.
-All other doors, including fire doors, shall be assigned default U-factors from Table 10-6C.
+- EXCEPTIONS: 1.
+Glazing products without NFRC ratings may be assigned default U-factors from Table 10-6A for vertical glazing and from Table 10-6E for overhead glazing. - 2.
+Units without NFRC ratings produced by a small business may be assigned default U-factors from Table 10-6A for garden windows, from Table 10-6B for other vertical glazing, and from Table 10-6E for overhead glazing. - 502.1.5.2 Standard Procedure for Determination of Door U-Factors: All doors, including fire doors, shall be assigned default U-factors from Table 10-6C.